kgw220/I-Spy-Garbage/README.md

 ## Dataset Information
 I used the data set linked here: https://www.kaggle.com/datasets/asdasdasasdas/garbage-classification, which contains images of 5 types of recyclable material and a final category of miscellaneous trash.
 I also have gone ahead and manually split up the images into a 80/20 training/testing dataset (without randomization, but the order of images does not matter, so this should not add bias).

 As a side note, this project could be repeated with other sets of images, and actually gathering all the images can be quite tedious, which is why I used the kaggle data set to effectively skip this.
-As an example, you could use this as inspiration for looking for defected products on a conveyer belt.
+For a real world example, you could use for identifying efected products on a conveyer belt.

 ## Project Overview
 I have divided this project up into two parts.